 Funding For Female Artist-Parent

 One residency is reserved for a female artist who is also a mother.
 In this way, we would like to make it possible for mothers to bring their child with them for the duration of the residency.
-The Kultur- und Kunstverein Kemberg e.V. will make every effort to provide the necessary infrastructure for this e.g. to arrange child friendly accommodation and temporary childcare.
+The Kultur- und Kunstverein Kemberg e.V. and Polygona Kunstverein will make every effort to provide the necessary infrastructure for this e.g. to arrange child friendly accommodation and temporary childcare.
 It is possible to bring your partner for the duration of the stay.
-Additional costs arising from this (e.g. travel and accommodation costs) are to be paid by the artist themselves.
+Additional costs arising from this (e.g. travel and accommodation costs) are to be paid by the artists themselves.

 Scope Of Funding